Mr. PlayasMexico's Insider Beach Guide

 Which is better for families?

-Both work for families.
-Cancún edges ahead for very young children (calmer water in protected zones, kid-focused resorts).
+Both work.
+Cancún edges ahead for very young children (calmer water, kid-focused resorts).
 PDC edges ahead for older kids and teens (more to walk to, less reliance on resort activities).

 Mr. Playas